From Good to Great: Six Steps to Transform Your Team – An APMP Case Study

 As well as improving the team’s knowledge and skills, certification has a huge impact on the confidence and professionalism of individual team members.

-RFP Strategist Jessica Jackson tells me that the department-wide support to achieve her APMP certification was invaluable to her.
+RFP Strategist Jessica Jackson tells us that the department-wide support to achieve her APMP certification was invaluable to her.

 “I had many years of proposal writing experience in nonprofit and grant proposals, but I was new to commercial proposals,” Jackson says.
 “Being able to get my APMP certification accelerated my comfort in this new profession, and any impostor syndrome that I had was quickly eradicated because APMP had prepared me.”

-As well as getting their existing team certified, Sodexo made APMP certification a hiring standard.
+As well as getting its existing team certified, Sodexo made APMP certification a hiring standard.

 Mastropolo believes that setting this standard for your organization is a “great way to source top talent”.